 Deputy Director, Performance Program SPRINT Research Centre

 Areas of expertise: training load monitoring; fatigue; performance

 Location: ACU Melbourne Campus

 ORCID ID: 0000-0002-1846-5397

 Associate Professor Stuart Cormack has been involved in High Performance Sport as both a practitioner and researcher for over 25 years.
 His career has spanned Olympic Sport through work at the Australian Institute of Sport and Professional Sport via roles at multiple Australian Football League clubs.
 Dr Cormack completed his PhD at Edith Cowan University and has published numerous papers and book chapters in a variety of areas related to athlete performance with a particular focus on load and fatigue.
 As part of his role at ACU, Dr Cormack is the Deputy Director and Performance lead of the Sports Performance, Recovery, Injury and New Technologies (SPRINT) Research Centre.
 In addition, Dr Cormack regularly provides consultancy to a range of National and International Sporting Programs.

-- Tofari PJ, Kemp JG, and Cormack SJ.
-Self-paced team-sport match simulation results in reductions in voluntary activation and modifications to biological, perceptual, and performance measures at halftime and for up to 96 hours post match.
-Journal of Strength and Conditioning Research 32: 3552-3563, 2018.
+- Tofari, P. J., Kemp, J. G., & Cormack, S. J. (2018).
+Self-paced team-sport match simulation results in reductions in voluntary activation and modifications to biological, perceptual, and performance measures at halftime and for up to 96 hours postmatch.
+The Journal of Strength & Conditioning Research, 32(12), 3552-3563.

 - Gallo TF, Cormack SJ, Gabbett TJ, and Lorenzen CH.
 Self-reported wellness profiles of Australian Football Players During the Competition Phase of the Season.
 Journal of Strength and Conditioning Research 31: 495-502, 2017.